carloocchiena/xor_cipher/README.md

 It operates according to the principles:

-A = A, A A = 0, A B = B A, (A B) C = A (B C), (B A) A = B = B, where denotes the exclusive disjunction (XOR) operation.\[2\] This operation is sometimes called modulus 2 addition (or subtraction, which is identical).\[3\] With this logic, a string of text can be encrypted by applying the bitwise XOR operator to every character using a given key.
+A = A, A A = 0, A B = B A, (A B) C = A (B C), (B A) A = B = B, where denotes the exclusive disjunction (XOR) operation.
+This operation is sometimes called modulus 2 addition (or subtraction, which is identical).
+With this logic, a string of text can be encrypted by applying the bitwise XOR operator to every character using a given key.
 To decrypt the output, merely reapplying the XOR function with the key will remove the cipher.